-- 6.11 The internship required of applicants for licensure as pharmacists shall consist of fifteen hundred (1500) hours and shall be carried out under the supervision of a U.S. registered or licensed pharmacist who shall act as a preceptor. - Applicants seeking licensure as a pharmacist by reciprocity (section 5.3 herein) shall have satisfied the requirements of internship in the state of initial licensure. - 6.12 Prior to application for examination, the pharmacy intern shall submit, on forms provided by the Department, verification of his/her practical experience under the supervision of a licensed pharmacist.
+- 6.11 (a) Prior to 1 May 2016, the internship required of applicants for licensure as pharmacists shall consist of fifteen hundred (1,500) hours, and shall be carried out under the supervision of a U.S. registered or licensed pharmacist who shall act as a preceptor. - (b) Effective 1 May 2016, the internship required of applicants for licensure as pharmacists shall consist of fifteen hundred (1,500) hours.
+Twelve hundred (1,200) of these hours shall have been accrued in experiential programs within an ACPE-accredited college of pharmacy, and three hundred (300) hours shall have been accrued during non-academic on-the-job training (OJT).
+The internship shall be carried out under the supervision of a U.S. registered or licensed pharmacist who shall act as a preceptor. - (c) Applicants seeking licensure as a pharmacist by reciprocity (§5.3 of these Regulations) shall have satisfied the requirements of internship in the state of initial licensure. - 6.12 Prior to application for examination, the pharmacy intern shall submit, on forms provided by the Department, verification of his/her practical experience under the supervision of a licensed pharmacist.
 Any hours accrued prior to the issuance of the limited license shall not be accepted as part of the internship requirement.